yeshwanthkesani/cloud/README.md

-# ModelEarth Cloud 2025
+# ModelEarth Cloud

 ## Flask via Google Cloud

-Add code and document steps in [cloud/team/2005/[name]](https://github.com/modelearth/cloud/) for deploying your Flask site sample code to Google Cloud.
+Add code and document steps in [cloud/team/2005/[handle]](https://github.com/modelearth/cloud/) for deploying your Flask site sample code to Google Cloud.

-For your [name] use lowercase firstname and optionally your last initial, or your nickname.
+For your [handle] use lowercase firstname and optionally your last initial, or your nickname.

 Our [webhook repo](https://github.com/modelearth/webhook/) has a sample of Google Cloud Flask deployment steps you can copy and improve.